arrowhead-f/x509-profile/proposal.md

 KeyPurposeId ::= OBJECT IDENTIFIER
 ```

-The `KeyUsage` extension is a set of bit flags used to indicate various ways in which a certificate _may_ be used.
+The `KeyUsage` extension is a set of bit flags indicating various ways in which a certificate _must_ only be used.
 Please refer to RFC 5280 Section 4.2.1.3 for descriptions of each bit flag.
 The extension _must_ be used in all certificates and _must_ be marked as critical.
 How to set it is outlined in the section specific to each particular certificate profile.